 The Climate Change Performance Index (CCPI) was developed by Germanwatch as a tool for increasing transparency in international climate change policy.
 It aims to enable transparency in international climate politics and comparability of individual countries’ climate protection efforts and progress.
 The CCPI uses a framework of standardised criteria to assess and compare the climate performances of 60 countries and the EU (as of CCPI 2022).
 These collectively account for over 90% of global greenhouse gas (GHG) emissions.

 Country rankings should clarify understanding of the complex web of separate responsibilities and fulfilled and broken promises, and encourage initial steps in international climate change.
 The index is publicly available online.
 It should simultaneously be a reminder and encouragement.

 To be in the top three, a country should be doing enough to prevent dangerous climate change.
 This means the country must be on track with its emissions development (including and excluding LULUCF) compared with the benchmark of well below 2°C and has set a 2030 GHG target, which fulfils the same requirements.
-Even Sweden, the CCPI frontrunner, does not fulfil those requirements.
+Even Denmark, the CCPI frontrunner, does not fulfil those requirements.

 For more detailed information about specific countries, check the country site.

 You can find further information on the CCPI’s methodology here.

 The CCPI was first presented at the 11th Meeting of the Conference of the Parties (COP 11) climate change conference in Montreal in 2005.
 After the international press conference at COP 13 in Bali, where the index was presented for the third time, there was already press coverage from over 100 countries.
 This reflected its increasing importance in international climate politics.